llingg/docs-opmanual_autolab/book/robotarium/20_charging_setup/24_BUILDING_hardware_setup_reference_tags.md

         and press _A_ for switching the Duckiebot to the autonomous mode.

-    4. Observe the logs of charging manager(for module 1) or doorkeeper (for module 2) You have to repeat this experiment for other directions.
+    4. Observe the logs of charging manager(for module 1) or doorkeeper (for module 2).
+You have to see the following:

+    >402 is on WAY 2

+    This means, a duckiebot with apriltag ID 402 entered the charger 2.

+    You have to repeat this experiment for other directions and verify that our reference tag placement works.